Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does it work?

-eBay.co.uk is the UK version of one of the largest online marketplaces in the world.
+eBay.ie is the Irish version of one of the largest online marketplaces in the world.
 You can use the platform to sell a wide range of physical items and some digital goods, and can choose between fixed-price and auction-style listings.
 PayPal is the most commonly accepted payment method and is a required option for listings in most product categories.

-Both Bonanza and eBay have their strengths and weaknesses.
+Both Bonanza and eBay have strengths and weaknesses.

 Ultimately, you may even decide that listing products on both platforms is the best approach for your ecommerce business, particularly when you consider that Bonanza lets you import products directly from eBay.